wanwenzeng/ep2vec/README.md

 </br>
 and you can get the auROC scores, F1 scores and auPRC scores of 10-fold cross-validation.
 More detailed of the source code can be found in ep2vec.py.</br>

+## Methods Comparison
+</br>We compared the performance of four methods, namely EP2vec, TargetFinder, gkmSVM, and SPEID, in different datasets, respectively.
+We rewrite the source code of TargetFinder and SPEID according to their papers in targetfinder.py and speid.py.
+On the whole, the F1 scores for six cell line datasets of the above four methods range from 0.867~0.933, 0.844~0.922, 0.731~0.822, 0.809~0.900, respectively.</br>

 ## Dependency